On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: High order mass lumping

 This strategy not only avoids the fill-in arising when explicitly forming $K_{\bar{\dutchcal{L}}}$ but also exploits the Kronecker product structure of $\bar{C}$ when computing matrix-vector multiplications with it (or its transpose).
-The Kronecker product is a well-known device for breaking the ``curse of dimensionality'' and further savings occur if $K_\dutchcal{B}$ itself is assembled in low (Kronecker) rank format (see e.g. \cite{mantzaflaris2017low,scholz2018partial,hofreither2018black}).
+The Kronecker product is a well-known device for breaking the ``curse of dimensionality'' and further savings occur if $K_\dutchcal{B}$ itself is assembled in low (Kronecker) rank format (see e.g. \cite{mantzaflaris2017low,scholz2018partial,hofreither2018black}) or not assembled at all.
+In such cases, the cost of $O(n\prod_{i=1}^d b_i)$ is substituted with the cost of a matrix-vector multiplication with $K_\dutchcal{B}$.

 Another possibility consists in directly exploiting the Kronecker structure of $A = \bigotimes_{i=1}^d A_i$ and might produce similar savings.
 Since $A_i$ has a band structure with at most $p_i+1$ consecutive nonzero entries in each row \cite{lyche2018spline}, its bandwidth never exceeds $p_i$ and the cost of computing matrix-vector multiplications with $A^{-T}K_\dutchcal{B}A^{-1}$ sequentially amounts to